 Dividing something into two spaces

-Perhaps the most intriguing conversations happened about the course videos that I create and embed in their LMS.
+Perhaps the most intriguing conversations happened about the course videos I created and embed in their LMS.

 Overwhelmingly they said they like the screencasts to be in video form.
-So, when I’m teaching how to point and click or do a task, they want those online.
+So, they want those online when I'm teaching how to point and click or do a task.

 “You have more energy when you share your stories face to face.”

 “It is hard to pay attention to bullets and just words on a page when it is in a video.”